human154/gleam-book/README.md

 // Now 'y' is 2 but 'x' is still 1
 ```

 This means Gleam code is a bit simpler to read and understand.
-Since Gleam only allows us to change values, when you see something like `increment(x)`, you can immediately know that the function does not change 'x', because changing values is not a possibility in Gleam.
+Since Gleam only allows us to change values, when you see something like `increment(x)`, you can immediately know that the function does not change `x`, because changing values is not a possibility in Gleam.
 This makes reading Gleam code simpler.
 Likewise, when you're writing Gleam code, you never need to decide between mutating a value or just creating a new value.

 ### Shadowing